jfriesne/audiomove/README.txt

-AudioMove v1.22 3/9/2021
+AudioMove v1.23 5/28/2021
 by Jeremy Friesner (jaf@meyersound.com)
 Copyright 2004-2021 Meyer Sound Laboratories
 Licensed under the GNU Public License
-See file COPYING.TXT for details.
+See file LICENSE for details.

 This directory contains AudioMove, Meyer Sound's handy batch-mode file-conversion utility.
 You can use this utility to quickly copy files from one location to another, and optionally convert their format as part of the copy.